 The Authority has issued a directive to all subway personnel that henceforth in their announcements over the public address system they may no longer address subway riders as "Ladies and gentleman."
 The directive instructs staff that they should immediately replace that offensive salutation with their choice from a list of acceptable words: "passengers," "riders," or just "everyone."

-Transport Workers Union Local 100 member Anthony Staley told the New York Post that, quote: "They are acknowledging that they have some transgender riders.
-They don't want to offend anyone."
-End quote.
+Transport Workers Union Local 100 member Anthony Staley told the New York Post that, quote:

 Perhaps they got complaints from New Yorkers confused about their sex, I don't know.